FHantke/brave-browser-wiki/Web-Compatibility-Exceptions-in-Brave.md

 Ping pes@brave.com / @pes10k with questions.

-## Referrer Policy

-Brave currently ships some exceptions to our general referrer policy.
-These exceptions are open and can be found [in our referrer exceptions repo](https://github.com/brave/referrer-whitelist/blob/master/data/ReferrerWhitelist.json).

-However, once our [new referrer policy](https://github.com/brave/brave-browser/wiki/Deviations-from-Chromium-(features-we-disable-or-remove)#modified-features-and-functionality) reaches the stable channel, we expect to no longer need any referrer special casing, and plan on removing this list.
-This is on track for version 1.12.

 ## Third Party Cookies

 Brave makes a small number of exceptions, where we enable third party cookies to unbreak sites.
 These exceptions are all narrow, meaning we enabling sending cookies to a specific third party, when on a specific first party.
 These exceptions can be found in Brave's [source code](https://github.com/brave/brave-core/blob/master/chromium_src/components/content_settings/core/common/cookie_settings_base.cc#L39).
 We are working on a new issue that we expect will reduce or completely remove the need for these exceptions.
 The details and status of that work can be found in [issue #8514](https://github.com/brave/brave-browser/issues/8514).